 I loved drawing and painting in grade school.
 I hid my drawings between hay bales in a tin shed that doubled as my entomology lab where I watched caterpillars turn into chrysalis and emerge butterflies.

-There are a few broad themes that I return to over 20 years across different media:
+There are a few broad subjects that I return to over 20 years across different media and with different themes:

-- I love faces.
+- Faces.
 Which is funny because I am an introvert.

-- I lost much of my eyesight by the time I was 8 years old.
-Without my contacts in, many of my closeup photos reflect how I see.
+- Closeups.
+I lost much of my eyesight by the time I was 8 years old.
+My closeup photos reflect how I see without my contacts.

-- I love flowers, trails, botanicals, but really, mostly flowers.
+- Flowers: I love flowers, trails, botanicals, but really, mostly flowers.

 - And there’s everything else.